FormidableLabs/denim/README.md

 #### Imports and Dependencies

-The `denim.js` file is `require`-ed from a temporary `extracted` directory containing the full archetype.
-However, an `npm install` is not run in the archetype directory prior to starting the initialization process.
+The `denim.js` file is `require`-ed from a temporary `extracted` directory containing the full module.
+However, an `npm install` is not run in the module directory prior to starting the initialization process.
 This means that you can `require` in:

-* Files contained in the archetype itself.
+* Files contained in the module itself.
 * Any standard node libraries.
 (E.g., `require("path")`, `require("fs")`).

-Unfortunately, you cannot require third party libraries or things that may be found in `<archetype>/node_modules/`.
+Unfortunately, you cannot require third party libraries or things that may be found in `<module>/node_modules/`.
 (E.g., `require("lodash")`).

-This is a good thing, because the common case is that you will need nearly _none_ of the dependencies in `denim.js` prompting that are used in the archetype itself, so `denim` remains lightening quick by _not_ needing to do any `npm install`-ing.
+This is a good thing, because the common case is that you will need nearly _none_ of the dependencies in `denim.js` prompting that are used in the module itself, so `denim` remains lightening quick by _not_ needing to do any `npm install`-ing.